The Carnage V1.5 Deck by Purge Mods. The two post system allows for easy builds with two large po...

 How do RDAs, RTAs, and RDTAs differ?

 Build decks are found in rebuildables, which include RDAs, RTAs, and RDTAs.
 RDAs (rebuildable dripping atomisers) require you to drip or add the e-liquid manually, while RTAs (rebuildable tank atomisers) have a tank system that makes the flow of e-liquid automatic.
 RDTAs (rebuildable dripping tank atomisers) combine the two, giving you the option to both drip and use a tank.

-Do I use single or dual coil?
+Do I use a single or dual coil?

-Single and dual coil remain the most common configuration.
+Single and dual coil remains the most common configuration.
 Single coil is cheaper and more conservative when it comes to e-liquid and battery power, while dual coil provides greater heat, vapour, and flavour intensity while consuming more resources.

 How do I mount coils on a deck?

 In general, you take the build deck and loosen the post screws so you can fit the coil into the posts.
 Each build deck has a certain setup, such that the leads of your coils have to face a certain direction.
 Simply thread the coil into the post holes and then secure it by tightening the screws.